jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/NullSafety/task.md

 }
 ```

-In this example we noted the [smart-casts mechanism](https://kotlinlang.org/docs/typecasts.html#smart-casts).
+In this example, we noted the [smart-casts mechanism](https://kotlinlang.org/docs/typecasts.html#smart-casts).
-It is a special mechanism in Kotlin that can define some cases when a nullable value is always not null.
+It is a special mechanism in Kotlin that can define some cases when a nullable value is always non-null.

-In past assignments, we sometimes used the pre-defined `safeReadLine` function instead of built-in `readLine`.
+In previous assignments, we sometimes used the pre-defined `safeReadLine` function instead of built-in `readLine`.
-The main reason of it is `readLine` returns a _nullable_ value (`String?`).
+The main reason is that `readLine` returns a _nullable_ value (`String?`).
-The pre-defined `safeReadLine` function processed the input received from the user using the elvis operator:
+The pre-defined `safeReadLine` function processed the input received from the user with the elvis operator:
-returns the string or throws an error if the `null` value was received.
+it returns the string or throws an error if the `null` value was received.
 ___

 ### Task

-**Description**: implement `safeReadLine` function, that returns the string user input or throws an error
+**Description**: implement the `safeReadLine` function, which returns the string the user inputs or throws an error
 if the `null` value was received.

-Also implement the `chooseFilter` function, that ask user to choose a filter (`borders` or `squared`) and returns it.
+Also, implement the `chooseFilter` function, which asks the user to choose a filter (`borders` or `squared`) and returns it.
-This function has to use `safeReadLine` function.
+This function has to use the `safeReadLine` function.
-If the user input an incorrect filter's name, the function should ask to input the right name.
+If the user inputs an incorrect filter's name, the function should ask to input the right name.

 **TODO: add a gif with example**

 <div class="hint">

-<code>when</code> expression allow you to use several values in one branch and define a variable in place:
+The <code>when</code> expression allows you to use several values in one branch and define a variable in place:

 ```kotlin
 when (val input = safeReadLine()) {